IoT4CareLab/SHPIA/README.md

 Acknowledgements
 -------------
-Thanks to IFIP International Cross-Domain Conference reviewers for the preciouse suggestions related to SHPIA.
+Thanks to IFIP International Internet of Things Conference reviewers for the preciouse suggestions related to SHPIA.

 License
 -------